ZachThill/Network-Security/README.md

-# Welcome to The Securing Networks GitHub
+# Welcome to The Network Security GitHub
 **Owned and Authored by: Zachary Thill - IT Student Project Leader @ RRCC**

 **Below you will see the mission and rules for this GitHub repository**